Finding books during the Covid-19 closures

 Open up the University Portal, login, and click on the Library link on the left to go to the Library homepage.
 Online library pages for help with accessing resources will help you to set up your access to University resources.

-- Summon – the search box right in the middle of the Library homepage - includes all the ebooks we already had, and we are adding the extra free ebooks from publishers as quickly as we can.
+- Summon - the search box right in the middle of the Library homepage - includes all the eBooks we have.

 - You may need to change the words you are using - use the search strategy worksheet to help you with this.

 Help!
 That’s too complicated / I still can’t find anything!